hsyen23/cmake_quickstart/Lesson 4/README.md

 add_subdirectory(include)
 add_subdirectory(example)
 ```
-Use add_subdirectory to make CMAKE run CMakeLists.txt in the subdirectories.
+Use `add_subdirectory` to make CMAKE run CMakeLists.txt in the subdirectories.

-Order matter here, we need to create libraries first, so our executable file can link them.
+Order matters, we need to create libraries first, so our executable file can link them.

 # src/CMakeLists.txt